 Chocolate Chip Date Nut Cookies

-So, I made a big batch of a basic cookie dough with flour, baking soda, salt, butter, sugar, brown sugar, eggs, and vanilla extract.
-Once this was mixed, I just started throwing stuff in.
-Pecans (of course), almonds, macadamias, and hazelnuts.
-Chocolate chips.
-And some dates, too, for good measure.
+So, I made a big batch of a basic vanilla cookie dough with plenty of butter.
+Once this was mixed, I began adding some of my favorite ingredients to the dough.
+I started with lot of nuts – pecans, almonds, macadamias, and hazelnuts.
+Of course, there have to be chocolate chips.
+And I tossed in some dates, too, for good measure.
 Feel free to substitute whatever you happen to have on hand.
-Trust me – it’s liberating.
+Trust me – it’s liberating!

 - 2 & 1/4 cups all-purpose flour